spotlightpa/poor-richard/content/news/2022-05-18-SPLRESULTS.md

 HARRISBURG — Doug Mastriano is the projected winner of Pennsylvania’s Republican primary for governor, defeating a crowded field in a high-stakes race that will shape the state’s future.

-Unofficial election results show Mastriano, a state senator from Franklin County, with 43% of the vote as of Tuesday at 10 p.m.
+Unofficial election results show Mastriano, a far-right state senator from Franklin County, with 43% of the vote as of Tuesday at 10 p.m.
 The Associated Press called the race with an estimated 50% of the votes counted.

 In November, Mastriano will face Democrat Josh Shapiro, Pennsylvania’s current attorney general who faced no opposition from members of his party.